nisutte/voxel-serl/README.md

 ## Handover TODO's

 - [x] Make dual robot pointcloud work
-- [ ] add difference parameters between the EE
 - [ ] set up BT to grip a box at the start
 - [ ] set up start poses
 - [ ] come up with a good reward
+- [ ] collision detection between robots
+- [ ] add difference parameters between the EE
-- [ ] share the same voxnet backbone (less gpu mem, also can be frozen)
+- [x] share the same voxnet backbone (less gpu mem, also can be frozen)

 ## Contributions